esp-rs/book/src/installation/index.md

 ## Rust installation

 To develop applications for ESP devices using Rust, you need to install the Rust compiler along with the appropriate toolchain and target(s).
-Depending on your device, it may be one of two architectures, each requiring a different setup.
+Depending on the architecture of your target(s), which can be `Xtensa` or `RISC-V`, it will require a different setup.

 If you have not yet installed Rust on your system, you can do so easily using [rustup].
 For installation on Windows or [alternative installation methods], refer to the instructions on the [rustup] website.